Craio/RaspberryPi/UnicornWeather/readme.md

 The part we are interested in would be `55.8578,-4.2425`

-Where `55.8578` is the longitude and `-4.2425` is the latitidue.
-These values are set to the `lat` and `lng` variables in the script respectfuly.
+Where `55.8578` is the longitude and `-4.2425` is the latitude.
+These values are set to the `lat` and `lng` variables in the script respectfully.

 ---